BusinessIntegrations/BusinessIntegrations.github.io/SiteEssentials.md

 So, rather than starting from scratch, we took a bunch of third-party modules and reworked them where necessary.
 We use these modules in production websites, and we generally refer to them as our 'Site Essentials' - as they contain functionality we'd generally use in every website.

 ## Modules
-All of these nmodules have been forked and are our available our main organisation page, or from the links below.
+All of these modules have been forked and are our available on our main [organisation page](https://github.com/BusinessIntegrations), or from the links below.
 I've listed the functional changes/fixed we've made to each module.

 ### 1) Cookie Consent: [Mod.CookieConsent](https://github.com/BusinessIntegrations/Mod.CookieConsent)
 - Added an Enabled flag in settings to allow this to be toggled on/off.